House sitting is fast becoming the travel hack of choice for travellers and vacationers keen to subsidise the cost of their getaway.

 // Research and consider the cost of travel to and from the property.

 // Research current political and economic factors which may affect your stay.

 Tailor your initial application email

 It’s no secret that your application email is where you win or lose the attention of the home owner.

 The most popular sits can receive over 100 applications and with so many interested sitters to sift through, the home owner may get to the point where they read only the first few sentences of your email.

 // Read the owner’s advert thoroughly and make reference to an aspect of their listed requirements which will show them you’ve considered each aspect of their listing.

-// Be succinct in your description of your suitability for the assignment but ensure you highlight relevant experience and skills.
+// Be succinct in your description of your suitability for the sit but ensure you highlight relevant experience and skills.

 // Some sitters choose to address the email to any animals for whom the successful sitter will care for.
 This can help to catch the owner’s eye.